 Air transport offer

-The Milan metropolitan area ranks ninth in Europe by total air transport offerings at 42.4 million ASKs (available seat kilometres) supplied each year.
-ASKs correspond to the total seats available on each flight, multiplied by the number of kilometres flown: a measure of an airport’s capacity in terms of passenger transport supply.
-The overall airport system – inclusive of Malpensa, Linate and Orio al Serio – offered 27.4 million seats.
+In 2018, the Milan metropolitan area ranked eighth in Europe (it was ninth in 2017) for the overall level of air transport available, with 45.4 billion ASKs (Available Seat Kilometers) offered annually (+3 billion on 2017).
+ASKs correspond to the total seats available on each flight, multiplied by the number of kilometers flown: a measure of an airport’s capacity in terms of passenger transport supply.
+The overall airport system – inclusive of Malpensa, Linate and Orio al Serio – offered 28.7 million seats.

-Malpensa airport ranked sixth in Europe (after London Heathrow, Paris CDG, Frankfurt, Amsterdam and Zurich) in terms of the weight of ASKs relating to non-EU destinations out of the total ASKs offered.
-Destinations lying outside Europe accounted for 71.7% of Malpensa’s weighted offerings.
+Malpensa airport ranked sixth in Europe (after London Heathrow, Paris CDG, Frankfurt, Amsterdam and Zurich, and joint with Rome) in terms of the weight of ASKs relating to non-EU destinations out of the total ASKs offered.
+Destinations lying outside Europe accounted for 71.8% of Malpensa’s weighted offerings.